 This section is slightly different from the previous question types.
 A situation will be described and the question will ask whether a given response is appropriate.
-The options will be on a spectrum, such as Very Appropriate, Appropriate, Slightly Inappropriate or Very Inappropriate.
+The options are on a spectrum of Very appropriate - correct response to situation, ok to do - but not really a solution, not ok - but does not make matters worse and definitely not appropriate.
 The “correct” answer is prepared beforehand by taking votes by doctors and healthcare professionals.
 However, even if the “correct” answer is not chosen, if it is close to it, partial marks will be rewarded.

 In order to assess your emotional intelligence, such as empathy, ethics, integrity, team working and communication skills, you will be presented with 22 scenarios requiring you to rate each of them on a scale of how important or appropriate a suggested action is worth.
 You are given 26 minutes to answer around 69 scale ranking and multiple questions.

 Situational Judgement, tests whether the candidate understands the basic concepts healthcare professionals use as a basis when making critical decisions in certain situations, such concepts as honesty, integrity, confidentiality and other important qualities and duties.
 It would be helpful to read “Good Medical Practice” by the GMC as it outlines these points in further detail.

 As a doctor or dentist you will be continuously in a position of having to use situational judgement using your skills of team involvement, integrity and testing your resilience; therefore this section assesses to observe if you have these qualities to make it as a medical professional.